 Greg is an avid cyclist and enjoys commuting to work when possible.
 He has participated in a handful of charity rides including two 50-milers for Pelotonia and Pedal with Pete for Cerebral Palsy.
 He’s currently rebuilding a mountain bike and can’t decide if it’s cathartic or maddening.

 Greg has served as a legislative aide in the Ohio Legislature and at Columbus City Council.
 In addition, he was chief of staff for the Ohio Senate Minority Caucus, helping lead strategy, talent development, public policy and other critical initiatives for the minority leader and caucus.
-In addition, he worked with the AmeriCorps Legal Service Corps following law school, representing low/no-income renters in eviction defense and conditions cases in northwest Ohio.
+In addition, he worked with the AmeriCorps Legal Service Corps following law school, representing low/no-income renters in eviction defense and conditions cases in Toledo and throughout northwest Ohio.

-Known for his accessibility and responsiveness, clients can typically reach Greg after-hours, while he’s either in his kitchen, practicing the guitar or building elaborate and structurally questionable Lego projects with his daughters.
+Known for his accessibility and responsiveness, clients can typically reach Greg after-hours, while he’s in his kitchen, practicing the guitar or building elaborate and structurally questionable Lego projects with his daughters.

 Actively assist several insurance companies, including multiple Fortune 500 companies, with questions regarding Ohio Department of Insurance regulations.
 Combining our knowledge of both the State Department and appurtenant regulations with an appreciation for those federal entities moving into the insurance regulatory space, we represent these companies in negotiations, rate and product filings, and investigations.